RootLeo00/rfdia-lectures/doc/1cd-answers/Deep Learning Practical Work 1cd.md

 	return total_params
 ```

-Comparing the number of the weights to be learned (1190000) with the number of the images in the training dataset (50000), we think that the number of images is too small to learn such number of weights and this could lead to underfitting or overfitting.
+Comparing the number of the weights to be learned (1191170) with the number of the images in the training dataset (50000), we think that the number of images is too small to learn such number of weights and this could lead to underfitting or overfitting.
 ### 12. Compare the number of parameters to learn with that of the BoW and SVM approach.
-Certainly, here's a more detailed and extended version:

 In the previously employed Bag of Words (BoW) approach coupled with Support Vector Machine (SVM) classification, utilizing a dictionary comprising 1000 Scale-Invariant Feature Transform (SIFT) descriptors, the total number of parameters to be learned was approximately 128,000.
 This method involved a series of hyperparameters that needed to be carefully configured, including the size of the learned dictionary, the tuning of the 'C' constant in the SVM classifier, and the specific type of SIFT descriptors used.

 In contrast, when employing a convolutional neural network (CNN), we encounter a substantially higher number of parameters to train.
 To be precise, the CNN demands learning tenfold more weights compared to the BoW+SVM approach.
 Additionally, the neural architecture introduces a set of hyperparameters to consider, but it offers a unique advantage.
 The CNN operates on an end-to-end learning paradigm, which enables it to automatically acquire and adapt the feature extraction process.

 This means that, with a CNN, the model learns not only how to classify images but also how to extract and represent the most relevant features from the data, whereas the BoW+SVM approach relies on predefined features and requires fine-tuning of its parameters to achieve optimal performance.
 The increase in parameter count in the CNN is a trade-off for this added capacity to learn a broader range of features directly from the data.

-( #TODO : revision)

 ### 13. Read and test the code provided.
 You can start the training with this command : main (batch_size, lr, epochs, cuda = True)
-...
+In the code
 ### 14. In the provided code, what is the major difference between the way to calculate loss and accuracy in train and in test (other than the the difference in data) ?
 They both use AverageMeter().
 ```python